 Types of Sustainability Reporting

-Knowledge of the varying types of frameworks is necessary to help your organization set their priority and choose which framework to adopt.
+Knowledge of the varying types of frameworks is necessary to help your organization set its priority and choose which framework to adopt.
 Here are five of the most common reporting frameworks:

 - Sustainability Accounting Standard Boards( SASB): The sustainability accounting standards board is part of the Value Reporting Foundation and hammers investors’ need to evaluate investment risks and opportunities.
 The SASB standards vary for different individual sectors and contain documents that spotlight industry-specific sustainability challenges.
 SASB has 77 industrial standards for 77 industries which are grouped into about 11 groups.